 Imagine what might happen if you choose to commit to learning a new language, becoming more outgoing, developing a more positive mindset, treating your body more kindly, and nurturing your old talent for the trombone—it’s likely that one or more of these goals will fall by the wayside, or that you’ll pursue all of your aims at a very superficial level.

 Isolate the most important areas for growth—the ones that will help you develop the kind of life you really want—and hone in on those.

-To return to the confidence example again, you might start out by deliberately interacting with a new person every few days, then work up to voicing your opinion in big groups, before eventually moving on to trying public speaking (or some other sort of public performance).
+To return to the confidence example again, you might start out by interacting with a new person every few days.
+You can then work up to voicing your opinion in big groups.
+Then, eventually, move on to trying public speaking (or some other sort of public performance).

 However, some personal growth goals don’t have this naturally linear structure.
 For those types of self-development (such as cultivating a more positive mindset), you might find it more useful to itemize 5-10 activities you can regularly undertake in the service of your goal.

-No matter what your personal development plan turns out to be, it’s important to keep track of your progress and think about how you feel about your goal.
+No matter what your personal development plan turns out to be, it’s important to keep track of your progress.
+It's also important to think about how you feel about your goal.
 Writing in a personal development journal will help you identify and overcome blocks and limiting beliefs that might be holding you back.

 If you encounter serious difficulties or overwhelming feelings as you work to grow as a person, engaging in therapy can be a valuable way to learn more about yourself and work towards being the person you want to become.